Tanya Woo: Early life and education

-Woo's family immigrated to Seattle in 1887 from China and owned multiple small businesses throughout Seattle and the Chinatown–International District, Seattle.
+Woo was born and raised in south Seattle.
+Her family immigrated to Seattle in 1887 from China and owned multiple small businesses throughout Seattle and the Chinatown–International District, Seattle.
 Woo's father bought the historic Louisa Hotel in 1963 and Woo took over the redevelopment of the hotel after a devastating fire in 2013.

 Woo has a bachelor’s degree in Communications from the University of Washington.

 Community activism

-In 2021, was a co-founder of Chinatown International District Community Watch (CIDCW), which was created after anti-Asian crimes, such as robberies, assaults, and vandalism, occurred in the CID during the COVID-19 pandemic.
+In 2021, was a co-founder of Chinatown International District Community Watch (CIDCW), which was created after crimes such as robberies, assaults, and vandalism, occurred in the CID during the COVID-19 pandemic.

 In September 2022, King County, Washington released a plan to expand an existing homeless shelter in the SoDo, Seattle neighborhood.
 The proposed expansion included 150 additional shelter beds, tiny homes, expanded support services, a sobering center, and reserved spaces for RVs.
 In response, Woo wrote an op-ed in the local International Examiner newspaper stating that the proposed expansion "...follows a long history of policies that have been forced on the CID, starting with the Chinese Exclusion Act of 1882.
 This is systemic racism."
 Community organizers, included Woo, organized a rally of primarily senior citizens asking to be heard about all the challenges the community has faced.